earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 ...
 ~~~

+All data class instances have a special `__dict__` attribute that stores the values of instance variables:

 ~~~{.python caption="main.py"}
 jane = Student('Jane','Lee','Computer Science','senior',3.99,30000)
 print(f"Instance variable dict: {jane.__dict__}")
 ~~~

+Here's the `__dict__` corresponding to `jane`:

 ~~~{ caption="Output"}
 Instance variable dict:{'first_name': 'Jane', 'last_name': 'Lee', 'major': 'Computer Science', 'year': 'senior', 'gpa': 3.99, 'roll_num': 'XAJI0Y6DP', 'email': 'Jane.Lee@uni.edu'}
 ~~~

+This gives you the flexibility to add instance variables on the go.
+For example, you can add a `watches_anime` field to `jane` like so: `jane.watches_anime = True`.

+But dictionaries take up memory.
+This is not a problem when you have fewer attributes and don't need to create a large number of instances.
+But it can be impactful when you need to create a large number of instances.

+Can we do something so that this __dict__ attribute is no longer created for instances?
+That way, we won't run into memory issues.
+Glad you asked.

+### Enter `__slots__`

+When you know that the data class instances always have a fixed set of attributes, you can use `__slots__` to store the values in slots instead of in dictionaries.
+So when you use `__slots__`, the `__dict__` is no longer created.
+Rather, the instance variables are now treated as [properties](https://docs.python.org/3/howto/descriptor.html#member-objects-and-slots).

+So how does using `__slots__` help?[^1] Well, you get the following advantages :

+- Substantially low memory footprint as the `__dict__` is not created for instances
+- Marginal improvement in attribute access speed

+To use slots, you need to set `slots` to `True` in the `@dataclass` decorator:

 ~~~{.python caption="main.py"}
 ...
 @dataclass(slots=True)